fox8091/blog/index.md

+{
+	"template": "homepage"
+	"title": "fox8091's Blog"
+	"sitename": "fox8091's Blog"
+}

-# Welcome to what will eventually be my blog
+Content will be uploaded..eventually.
 Until then, enjoy your stay. :)